trevordevore/levure/framework/helpers/window_manager/README.md

 The Window Manager will manage the window rect if this property is present in the `managed properties` list.
 The rect is managed as described below.
 Note that you must use the Preferences helper if the `rect` is managed.

-- When the stack is opened `windowSetWindowRectBeforeOpening` is called.
+- When the stack is opened `windowPositionWithinConstraints` is called.
 - When the stack is closed `windowSaveWindowPosition` is called.
-- When the desktop size is changed `windowCheckWindowAfterDesktopChanged` is called.
+- When the desktop size is changed `windowPositionWithinConstraints` is called.
-- When the user finishes moving a stack `windowCheckWindowAfterMove` is called.

 ### menu